hungcao0402/UIT4meow_VAIPE/readme.md

 ---

 ## Environment Setup:
-We recommend to useDocker for bng environment.
+We recommend to use Docker for building environment.
 1. Build Docker Image with Dockerfile:
 ```
 docker build -t uit4meow - < Dockerfile